Scaling up social enterprising of ophthalmic units in the Democratic Republic of CongoMay 17, 2018

-The DRC has some of the worst rates of visual impairment in Sub-Saharan Africa.
-Their visual impairment prevalence is estimated at 4,7%.
-This mainly results from a blatant lack of quality eye-care.
-There is a severe shortage of trained medical staff, with only one ophthalmologist per 1 million inhabitants.
+In 2018, the DRC had some of the worst rates of visual impairment in Sub-Saharan Africa.
+Their visual impairment prevalence was estimated at 4,7%.
+This mainly resulted from a blatant lack of quality eye-care.
+There was a severe shortage of trained medical staff, with only one ophthalmologist per 1 million inhabitants.
 Adding to this issue, 75% of ophthalmologists are located in the capital, Kinshasa.
-As a result, the DRC ranks 100th of 102 countries worldwide as to its cataract surgical rate.
+As a result, the DRC ranked 100th of 102 countries worldwide as to its cataract surgical rate.

 Yet, people who have their sight restored can get back into society.
 They can (re)gain their autonomy and contribute to the wealth of their communities.
 Furthermore, research estimates a potential benefit of eliminating avoidable blindness in the developing world of at least $517.1Bn.
 This far outweighs the additional required investment of $218.2Bn (i.e. $2.20 of additional investment on top of what the current spending on eye care, per capita per year for 10 years).